jindongli24/bioinfotools/README.md

 ## License

-Gradio is licensed under the MIT License found in the LICENSE file in the root directory of this repository.
+BioInfo Visualizer is licensed under the MIT License found in the LICENSE file in the root directory of this repository.